-Thus, despairing of any hope of understanding God's grand scheme of things-the meaning and purpose of everything God is doing in its appropriate time-Qohelet repeats the negative refrain of 2: 24: "There is nothing better..." (vv.
+Consistent with the pessimistic interpretation of the time-for-everything speech, it follows that the carpe diem statement must also indicate resignation, not optimism.
+Qohelet despairs of any hope of understanding God's grand scheme of things-the meaning and purpose of everything God is doing in its appropriate time.
+He then repeats the negative refrain of 2: 24: "There is nothing better..." (vv.
 12-13).
 Since we mortals can't find ultimate meaning and purpose in the universe-and God won't allow us to find it anyway-then we might as well "seize the day" by enjoying all the lesser pleasures that can be squeezed out of this meaningless existence.
 This is the best we can do.
 His conclusion to the very poetic "time-for-everything-speech" is pessimistic resignation, not enthusiasm for God's providence.
 Moreover, the ability to enjoy even the simple, fleeting pleasures of life is a gift not given to everyone.
 God gives this gift of enjoyment to some but not to all, and we should not take it for granted (v.
 13).
-From the whole tone of the book, it seems reasonable to assume that Qohelet was not enjoying life, and he says himself that the enjoyment of sensual pleasures was "meaningless and striving after the wind" (2: 1-2, 11).
+108 From the whole tone of the book, it seems reasonable to assume that Qohelet was not enjoying life, and he says himself that the enjoyment of sensual pleasures was "meaningless and striving after the wind" (2: 1-2, 11).
 He goes further in his pessimistic conclusions by saying that no one can change God's plan by adding anything to it or by taking anything away from it (v.
 14), so we might as well make the most of it.

 Qohelet then makes a somewhat self-contradictory statement in v.
-15. He says that the purpose of God doing what He does is so that man will fear him.
-Having confessed that there was no discernable (knowable) purpose for what God does in the world, he now offers the suggestion that there is purpose after all: striking fear into man's heart "to frighten him into submission".
-110 If one views this section pessimistically, this is another one of those inconsistencies in Qohelet.
-"We can't know God's purpose for what He does, but I know that God's purpose is to frighten us into submission"
+15. (At least, it seems contradictory if we interpret vv.
+12-15 pessimistically.)
+He says that the purpose of God doing what He does is so that "men should fear him".
+Having confessed that there was no discernable purpose for what God does in the world, he now offers the suggestion that there is a purpose after all: striking fear into man's heart "to frighten him into submission".
+109 If one views this section pessimistically, this is another one of those inconsistencies in Qohelet.
+"We can't know God's purpose for what He does, but I know that God's purpose is to frighten us into submission."